rxaviers/relative-time/README.md

 An [IANA time zone identifier](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) or a `Temporal.TimeZone` instance to evaluate `date` relative to a specific location.

 If not provided, the user's environment time zone is used (default).
+Passing a `Temporal.ZonedDateTime` automatically reuses its associated time zone.

 > **Note:** The legacy `timeZoneData` alias that accepted `iana-tz-data` objects still works, but using a string identifier ensures native `Temporal` integration when available.